bottkars/azure-pcf-opsman-powershell/README.md

 Get-AzureRmResourceGroup pcftest  | Remove-AzureRmResourceGroup -Force
 ```
 this will remove the PCF installation. the pcfopsmanstorage ResourceGroup will remain, as you might want to re-use the images for the next installation  :sunglasses:
-### Advanced Installation
+## Advanced Installation Examples

-- install PCF, Spring Dataflow and Spring Cloud Service
+### Example 1 Install PCF, Spring Dataflow and Spring Cloud Service
 this will include required redis, rabbit and mysql

 ```Powershell
 ./deploy_pcf-opsman.ps1 -resourceGroup pcfprod `
  -subnet 10.30.0.0 `